bitcaster-io/bitcaster/docs/adm-guide/configuration/quickstart.md

 [//]: # (TODO: Assignment Validation feature documention: seams not used... the only part of the code where Assignment.validated is used, AddressManager.valid, is never referenced)

-Remember the [Event](event)-[Channel](channel) and the [Assignment](assignment)-[Channel](channel) must match to be able to receive the <glossary:occurrence>
+Remember the [Event](event)-[Channel](channel) and the [Assignment](assignment)-[Channel](channel) must match to be able to receive the <glossary:Occurrence>

 Configure the <glossary:Distribution List> for your [Project](project) by selecting the previously configured [Assignment](assignment)